Introduction¶

 Appropriate state variable evolution for crystal lattice orientation and slip system strengths.

 FEPX strives to be a user-friendly, efficient, and robust tool.
 All of the input data are prescribed non-interactively, using ASCII files.
 FEPX works hand in hand with Neper, which can be used for both generating the input polycrystal mesh and post-processing the simulation results.
-Currently, FEPX is designed to provide solutions on rectangular prismatic domains (or right cuboids).
+As a finite element code, FEPX allows for complex loadings on general domains, but it also offers capabilities specific to RVE-type calculations (uniform loading of cubic polycrystals).

 Several complementary resources describing FEPX are available: